marq24/ha-fordpass/README.md

 7. After the restart go to  `Settings` -> `Devices & Services` area
 8. Add the new integration `FordPass` and follow the instructions:<br/>
    You will need to provide:
-   - Your __FordPass Email__/Account
+   - Your __FordPass™/The Lincoln Way™ Email__/Account
-   - __Select a FordPass Region__ (that is currently supported by the integration)
+   - __Select a FordPass™/The Lincoln Way™ Region__ (that is currently supported by the integration)

 > [!IMPORTANT]
-> The region you are going to select __must match__ the region for which you have __registered your FordPass__ account.
+> The region you are going to select __must match__ the region for which you have __registered your FordPass™/The Lincoln Way™__ account.
 >
 > While for some countries there is a cross-region support in place (like for European countries and North America), there are other regions where an account registered in a specific country __can't__ be used in another region.
 E.g. an Ford account registered with the Ford domain in Australia (ford.com.au) can not be used with the USA domain (ford.com).
 >
 > So if your Country is not listed in the integration, and you follow the recommendation to register a sperate account to be used with the integration, then [__register this second account at the ford.com domain__](https://www.ford.com/#$userCreateAccount), since this ensures that you can use the Integration with the 'Rest of the World' Region setting.

 ### Step 3.
 The hard part — the **Token Setup**
-The actual token request requires an external browser to get finally the FordPass access token.
+The actual token request requires an external browser to get finally the FordPass™/The Lincoln Way™ access token.
 [Yes this is for sure quite unusual process when setting up a HA integration, but it's the only way to get the token right now]

 Please follow the steps:
 1. Copy the URL listed in the first input field
 2. Open a new browser (with enabled developer tools) and paste the copied URL it into your second browser
-3. In this second browser: Enter your FordPass credentials (again) and press the login button
+3. In this second browser: Enter your FordPass™/The Lincoln Way™ credentials (again) and press the login button
 4. Watch the developer tools Network-tab till you see the `?code=` request (this request will fail, but it's not important)
 5. Copy the full `Request-URL` from this `?code=` request from the browser's developer tools and paste it in the HA integration setup Token field [you must copy the complete URL - so ist must start with `fordapp://userauthorized/?code= ... ` (or `lincolnapp://userauthorized/?code= ... `)]